askler/INFO-4190/README.md

 ## Integer Sorting Feature

-This feature allows you to sort an array of integers in ascending or descending order.
+This feature allows you to sort an array of integers in ascending Order.
+To Use this program, edit the **integers.js** program with notepad or and IDE and simply add values in int[] and run the code.

 ## Array Sorting Feature

 This feature allows you to sort an array of Texts in alphabetical order.

-To use this feature, call the `sortIntegers(int[] array, boolean ascending)` method, where `array` is the array of integers to be sorted, and `ascending` is a boolean indicating whether to

-This is a new Test
+To use this program, edit the **"string.js"** program with